Plondone/qPCR/README.md

 ### Sample file

-This annotation file is not necessary, only if you used a blanc sample or if you want to add more annotation to your samples.
-See the example here:
+This annotation file only necessary if you used a blanc sample or if you want to add more annotation to your samples.
+Here is an example of how it should look:

 Sample Name | Blanc |Cell_type  | Condition | Mouse     | Passage   | ...
 ----------|-------|-----------|-----------|-----------|-----------|------